-- fixed payments, including in-substance fixed payments; - variable lease payments that depend on an index or rate, initially measured using the index rate as at the commencement date; - amounts expected to be payable under a residual value guarantee; - lease payments in an optional renewal period if the Company is reasonably certain to exercise an extension option; and - penalties for early termination of a lease unless the Company is reasonably certain not to terminate early.
+- variable lease payments that depend on an index or rate, initially measured using the index rate as at the commencement date; - amounts expected to be payable under a residual value guarantee; - lease payments in an optional renewal period if the Company is reasonably certain to exercise an extension option; and - penalties for early termination of a lease unless the Company is reasonably certain not to terminate early.

 Lease liabilities are measured at amortised cost using the effective interest method.
-It is remeasured when there is a change in future lease payments arising from a change in any of the abovementioned lease payment measurements.
+It is remeasured when there is a change in future lease payments arising from a change in any of the above-mentioned lease payment measurements.